Rye area weekend break in East Sussex and Kent October

 and Dymchurch Railway and we saw this miniature looking steam train

 coming the other way.
-According to the Sat Nav our train reached the
+According to the Sat Nav our train reached a dizzying

 |